MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Experiments

-\textbf{Points vs. Lines:} Regarding the generation setting for multi-modal code annotations in geometric problems, we further categorize the annotations into two types: angle markings and line labels.
-As illustrated in Figure \ref{table_geo_gen}, angle annotations demonstrate notably higher scores compared to line annotations.
+\textbf{Points vs. Lines:} Regarding the generation setting for MCE(Annotation) in geometric problems, we further categorize the annotations into two types: angle markings and line labels.
+As illustrated in Table \ref{table_geo_gen}, angle annotations demonstrate notably higher scores compared to line annotations.
 We attribute this performance difference to the varying complexity of placement requirements: angle markings only need to be positioned near the identified vertex, whereas line labels require to be placed at the midpoint of the line segment.
 This more stringent positioning requirement for line labels contributes to the increased difficulty in their accurate placement.